SuperCowPowers/workbench/docs/api_classes/views.md

     The SageWorks Classes used to construct viewss are currently in 'Core'.
 So you can check out the documentation for those classes here: [SageWorks View Creators](../core_classes/views/overview.md)

-The SuperCowPowers team is happy to anser any questions you may have about AWS and SageWorks.
+The SuperCowPowers team is happy to answer any questions you may have about AWS and SageWorks.
 Please contact us at [sageworks@supercowpowers.com](mailto:sageworks@supercowpowers.com) or on chat us up on [Discord](https://discord.gg/WHAJuz8sw8)